wp-plugins/facebook-awd/readme.txt

 Facebook API cannot work without CURL php extension on your server.
 You should install it.

-= I have a fatal error with CURL extension =
-Facebook API cannot work without CURL php extension on your server.
-You should install it.

 = I can't manage my fb:comments (moderator view) =
 You should activate OpenGraph in settings, and set your facebook admin ID or Facebook app_id.